 I debated about the title of this post, wondering whether my wording was too blunt a prescription for choosing a partner.
 But when it came down to it, I couldn’t find a more accurate alternative.
 Here’s why.

 I’ve spent the last few years interviewing over 700 older people about love, relationships, and marriage (described in a new book on the topic).
-However I tried to convey their advice on this issue, behind me I could hear these wise elders shouting this lesson to younger people: Don’t be dumb in choosing your partner!
+When I tried to convey their advice on this issue, however, behind me, I could hear these wise elders shouting this lesson to younger people: Don’t be dumb in choosing your partner!

 Over and over, when it comes to marriage the elders point to decisions that completely ignore the evidence and show bad judgment.
 They believe there are a set of signs so strong and compelling that they tell you to get out of the relationship.
 However all too many people ignore the clear warnings and get married — and, the elders tell us, live through a horrendous period (or even an entire married life), suffering the consequences of that dumb decision.

 Sifting through hundreds of responses, I learned about four warning signs that should make you very reluctant to commit to a relationship.
 Most people know these signs are wrong — but hope that they can change their partner or that they won’t matter.
 The elders say this self-delusion is a huge mistake.
 And please note: For those of you already in a relationship, these warnings still apply.
 They are a diagnostic tool for deciding whether your marriage needs a fix (or an exit strategy).

 Warning Sign # 1: Violence toward you of any kind

 Yes, this point may seem obvious.
 But I have to put it first and foremost, because entering marriage after experiencing dating violence is still shockingly common, despite decades of warnings from researchers, physicians, and counselors.